-Note: In an MRP ring with a large number of clients, storing a configuration that causes all clients to reconfigure (for example, changing the Domain Name) may generate a large number of Loss/Addition of Device faults.
-This is expected behavior and all devices should automatically return to operational status.
+Note:

-Note: If one of the module ports chosen as a Ring Port is configured as a critical network port, PROFICY Machine Edition automatically sets the other Ring Port as a critical network port.
+- In an MRP ring with many clients, storing a configuration that causes all clients to reconfigure (for example, changing the Domain Name) may generate many Loss/Addition of Device faults.
+This is expected behavior and all devices should automatically return to operational status. - If one of the module ports chosen as a Ring Port is configured as a critical network port, PAC Machine Edition automatically sets the other Ring Port as a critical network port.